realA10001986/Dash-Gauges/DIY/README.md

 ![Hole](img/phaostron_hole_2.png)

-Phaostron meters in most cases have 6mm screw terminals on the back.
-However, some have 4mm screws which are also shorter.
+Phaostron meters in most cases have 6mm (1/4"-28???) screw terminals on the back.
+However, some have 4mm (8-32 UNC???) screws which are also shorter.
 For the 6mm versions (mounting order: original plastic washer, nut, washer, Control Board, washer, nut), the LEDs can usually stick out approx 12-16mm from PCB to the LED's top, but you have to check your Phaostron meter for obstacles.
 For the shorter 4mm terminals (mounting order: original plastic washer, washer, nut, Control Board, washer, nut) the LED must be shorter.
 Look into your meter to find out about possible depth.

 #### "Roentgens"